JasherIO/jasher.io/src/data/blog/2018-08-29-rival-series-hosts-play-in-s-saturday-sunday.md

   - Feature Update
 ---

 **What else is happening in RLEsports?**

-* The Colosseum progressed through 2 of 3 qualifiers.
 * Cloud9 defeated Girls to take Season 2 of the [Universal Open](https://liquipedia.net/rocketleague/FACEIT/Universal_Open/Season_2).
+* [The Colosseum](https://liquipedia.net/rocketleague/Rewind_Gaming/The_Colosseum) progressed through the qualifiers over the past week.
+The finals take place this Saturday, September 1st.
 * [Throwdown Championship talent](https://twitter.com/ThrowdownTV/status/1034699709007323137) announced.
 Jake, formerly of Chiefs, is on the card.

 # Progression Update Releases Today